page under development May 2019, thank you for your patience, I'm working on it! ...

-I create this page for my Physician colleagues.
+I created this page for my Physician colleagues.
 Those Doctors out there who are seeking information about Direct Primary Care.
 For those seeking a better way to enjoy their career.
 For me, it has been a better way to practice medicine.
 I'm happy to share my experiences with other Doctors.
 DPC has been better for my patients and that's what it's all about.
-We have a healthcare system that is less than ideal and I believe, very strongly, that DPC fixes a large part of it.
+We have a healthcare system that is less than ideal and I believe, very strongly, that DPC fixes a big part of it.
 Certainly not all of it, obviously, but remember about 85% of what our patients need throughout the lifespan is considered Primary Care.
 If we make that better we've certainly made a contribution to the greater good.

 2. Why consider Direct Primary Care?

 Doc, it depends on what you value.
 Not everyone agrees with me but I hold the belief that the Doctor is responsible for the patients.
 I hold the Doctor responsible for everything.
 Our first rule of ethics is don't harm the patients.
 That includes financial harm.
 Currently our system is causing financial harm to our patients.
 I believe it is the responsibility of the Physician to fix it.
 I do not accept "we can't."
 That's not good enough.
 If we are in a position that we can not fix a problem, then we must quite simply not be in that position.
 DPC removes you from the situation of capitulation to inappropriate sources.
 If you value Physician autonomy, authority, and sovereignty then you should consider DPC.
 It is a very simple business model to run.
 You do not need to fear running this business.
 It's not hard.
 There's lots of help.